BurnP3/BurnP3Plus/_scenarios/seciton4.md

 **Datasheet internal name:** burnP3Plus_DeterministicBurnCondition

-The **Deterministic Burn Conditions** datasheet can be found under the **Deterministic Inputs** node and provides information on the burn conditions experienced by each ignition for each day of burning.
+The **Deterministic Burn Conditions** datasheet can be found under the **Advanced** node and provides information on the burn conditions experienced by each ignition for each day of burning.

 This is usually populated by the *Sample Burning Conditions* transformer but can be filled by hand for deterministic runs.